 As long as I can remember, I’ve struggled with prayer.
 Not because I find any particular method difficult -I’ve loved doing various forms of prayer: praise and worship, lectio divina, the rosary, adoration, the liturgy of the hours – but because I struggle to make time to pray on a regular basis.
 I’m inconsistently faithful to prayer – and this is something I want to change.
 So Jen purchased a book for me called The Better Part by Fr.
 John Bartunek – in hopes of helping me to become more faithful (and more consistent) in my prayer.

-Having noted some particular item or flower to consider, respond to it.
-Use word of praise, or sorrow (contrition), or gratitude.
+Having noted some particular item to consider, respond to it.
+Use words of praise, or sorrow (contrition), or gratitude.
 Ask things of God – it may be to live up to what you are considering in step 2, and this response may also lead you back to your passage for some further consideration – this is ok!
 The key here is to work at letting down the guard of your heart so God’s word can penetrate, regenerate, and inspire you in the depths of who you are.

 You know how weak I am, Lord, but you also know how much I want to follow You.
 You have planted that desire in my heart.
 I am yours, Lord.
 Wherever I go, and whatever happens, I belong to You.
 I never want to be separated from You.
 As hard as it is, I want to do Your will, because You are my God, my creator, and my redeemer, my Father and my faithful friend.
 Thy will be done in my life today, Lord, Thy Kingdom come.